 During his research, Aljos Farjon discovered Europe’s largest collection of ancient oaks in Blenheim Palace’s grounds, including the King Oak which is believed to be over 1,000 years old.
 Originally created as a deer park by King Henry I, it’s one of the rare instances of a landscape altered by Capability Brown where the oaks were largely left in place.
 Although the area they’re largely found in, High Park, is now privately owned, the trees can still be seen from the perimeter walk.

 Sherwood Forest, Nottinghamshire

 One of the best well-known of the royal forests, Sherwood Forest was once much larger and covered a fifth of Nottinghamshire.
-It’s home to the Major Oak, which has become associated with the legend of Robin Hood (who supposedly hid in its branches from the Sheriff of Nottingham), although the tree would’ve been just a sapling at the time.
+It’s home to the Major Oak, which has become associated with the legend of Robin Hood.
+Supposedly he hid in its branches from the Sheriff of Nottingham, even though the tree would’ve been just a sapling at the time...

 Richmond Park, London

 Although not a medieval deer park (it was created by King Charles I from common land), Richmond Park is a good example of how the landscape of one might’ve looked: open pastureland dotted with trees.
 It’s home to a great number of ancient trees, not just oaks, including the Royal Oak which is estimated to be around 750 years old.
 You can find it standing near to Pen Ponds.

 Savernake Forest, Wiltshire